ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/bundles/how-client-integrates-with-replication-bundle.dotnet.markdown

 Inside the cluster by default replication bundles in all the servers are enabled.
 This includes:

-* All instances in the will be replicate to every server inside the cluster
+* All instances will be replicated to every server inside the cluster.
-* Default failover behavior `FailoverBehavior.ReadFromLeaderWriteToLeader`.
+* Default failover behavior is `FailoverBehavior.ReadFromLeaderWriteToLeader`.
-* The server always try to write to the leader (will redirect to leader if the client try to make a request to a none leader server).
+* Write calls are always referred to the leader (if a write request is made to a none leader server the client will be redirected)
-* The server always know how is the leader in a case that the leader is down the servers will choose another.
+* In the cluster there will be only one leader.
+In a case the leader is down, a vote will be made to choose another.

 The client can load the cluster toplogy from `/cluster/topology` to learn which servers are in the cluster and can be promoted to leader.